Vin1001/TSA/README.md

 \beta = (A^T A)^{-1} A^T y
 $$

 where y is the target vector and β is the weight vector.
 However, OLS is highly sensitive to outliers since squaring induces unnecessary bias in the model.
-To overcome the problem of squaring, I developed \textbf{derivate-based estimation}, which uses:
+To overcome the problem of squaring, I developed \Textbf{derivate-based estimation}, which uses:

 $$
 \beta = (D^T A)^{-1} D^T y